• Skip to main content

 Let me start with the definition and meanings of “yama”.

-• yama – 山 (やま) : a noun meaning ‘mountain’, ‘hill’, ‘peak’, or such in Japanese.
-This can also work as a plural noun.
+• yama – 山 (やま) : a noun meaning ‘mountain’, ‘hill’, or ‘peak’ in Japanese.
+This can also work as plural.
 Learn more about Japanese plural.
-This can also work as a suffix to add the meaning of ‘Mt.’ in Japanese.

 Then, let me explain how to use “yama” through the example sentences below.